Honest pros, cons, and verdict on this analytics & monitoring tool

 Developer

 The platform offers both real-time monitoring and offline evaluation capabilities.
-Phoenix automatically captures traces from popular frameworks like LangChain, LlamaIndex, and OpenAI, providing detailed visibility into agent execution flows, token usage, latency, and failure patterns.
-The tracing system supports complex multi-agent workflows and provides dependency mapping across agent interactions.
+Phoenix automatically captures traces from 20+ popular frameworks including LangChain, LlamaIndex, OpenAI, and Anthropic SDKs, providing detailed visibility into agent execution flows, token usage, latency, and failure patterns.
+The tracing system supports complex multi-agent workflows with agent tracing graphs and dependency mapping across interactions.

 per month